Spanish boy found dead in borehole after dire 13-day search

 Julen Rosello fell down the narrow 110-meter (360-foot) -deep borehole on Jan.
 13 while his family was preparing a countryside Sunday lunch.
 Adding to the family's tragedy, Spanish media had reported that his parents had another young son who died of a heart attack in 2017.

-Julen's remains were found in the early hours of Saturday by rescuers digging a tunnel to reach him, said a spokeswoman with the Spanish government's office in the southern province of Malaga.
+Julen's remains were found in the early hours of Saturday by rescuers digging a tunnel to reach him, said Alfonso Rodriguez, the Spanish government's representative for the southern region of Andalusia.
+They were accompanied by a member of the Civil Guard, which then took charge of removing the body.

-The spokeswoman, who was not authorized to be named in the media according to internal protocol, said that a judicial commission would follow up with the accident's investigation.
+Rodriguez said that the results of the boy's autopsy would remain secret under a judicial commission following up with the accident's investigation.
+The Civil Guard was investigating if the borehole had been made illegally.

 Digital Access for only $0.99